ESMA Securitisation Reporting

 Data Architecture Opportunity

-A unified data warehouse capturing all required fields for both regimes, with format-specific export layers, reduces duplication.
+A unified data warehouse capturing all required fields for all regimes, with format-specific export layers, reduces duplication.
 Invest in the underlying data model, not just compliance outputs.

 Regulatory reporting is converging conceptually—both regimes want granular loan-level data available to investors.
 The operational complexity lies in the details: different field definitions, different formats, different submission mechanisms.